 Best Latte Art Pitcher: Barista Guide on Milk Frothing Jugs

-Last Updated March 3, 2024
+Last Updated July 9, 2024

 When it comes to making latte art one of the most important tools in your arsenal is the milk pitcher.
 In order get the crispest lines and nicest pours the shape of your milk jug matters.
 In this post I'll be giving my barista's opinion on the best latte art pitcher for coffee art.
+This blog is called "Latte Art Guide" for a reason, so I know a thing or two about pitchers.

 milk pitcher for latte art